Tag: algorithmic trading

 The area between Senkou Span A and Senkou Span B forms the “cloud” or Kumo.
 When the price is above the cloud, it signals a bullish trend, while a price below the cloud suggests bearish conditions.
 A price within the cloud often indicates market consolidation or indecision, meaning that neither buyers nor sellers are in control.

 Traders often use the Ichimoku Cloud not just to identify trends but also to detect potential reversals.
 For example, a price crossing above the cloud can be a strong bullish signal, while a price falling below the cloud may indicate a bearish trend.
-Additionally, the thickness of the cloud can reveal the strength of support or resistance levels.
-A thicker cloud may serve as a more robust barrier, while a thinner cloud indicates weaker support/resistance.
+Also, the thickness of the cloud can reveal the strength of support or resistance levels.
+A thicker cloud may serve as a stronger barrier, while a thinner cloud indicates weaker support/resistance.

 Setting Up a JavaScript Environment for Financial Analysis